The 20 Best Dentatorubral-Pallidoluysian Atrophy Doctors Near Me in Philadelphia, PA

 Offers Telehealth

-Aaron Lasker is a Neurologist in Philadelphia, Pennsylvania.
+Aaron Lasker is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Lasker is rated as an Experienced provider by MediFind in the treatment of Dentatorubral-Pallidoluysian Atrophy.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Huntington Disease, and Mcleod Neuroacanthocytosis Syndrome.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Mcleod Neuroacanthocytosis Syndrome, and Huntington Disease.
+Dr. Lasker is board certified in Neurology, 2017.
 Dr. Lasker is currently accepting new patients.

 Experienced in Dentatorubral-Pallidoluysian Atrophy